ibnlanre/react-interview/senior/interview.md

 - How can you identify and debug layout thrashing issues in React?
 - What are some strategies to minimize layout thrashing in React?
 - Explain the difference between a monolithic and micro-frontend architecture?

-## MARKING SCHEME

-- Performance Optimization: Can optimize React applications using techniques like lazy loading, memoization, optimistic rendering.
-- Design Patterns: Proficient in React design patterns and best practices, can architect scalable and maintainable applications.
-- Internationalization: Can implement internationalization in a React application using libraries like i18next.
-- Test Coverage: Ensures high test coverage, sets up and maintains the testing environment.
-- Documentation: Can write clear, concise, and comprehensive documentation for code and features.